 Over the course of the last two decades our firm has fielded many complaints from our supplier clients about retailers who sell their alcoholic beverage products below cost, a tactic that harms the supplier’s brands, discourages other retailers who are unable to match those prices from buying the products and devastates the supplier’s market pricing strategies.
 Adding insult to injury, these below-cost price advertisements are often mere tactics intended to lure consumers to the store, where they are guided to other brands in lieu of the (now “sold out”) brand they saw in the advertisement.
 These “bait and switch” tactics are especially pernicious when they show up in on-line price search engines.
 Until recently, suppliers assumed their hands were tied – retailers set their own prices, and suppliers are not allowed to dictate what those may be.
+Right?

 Yes and no. While minimum resale price requirements are a tricky business and the law is still evolving in this area, it is possible to establish and maintain a minimum resale price policy that will stand up to legal challenges under federal and most state laws.